FabioSM46/todo-list-app/README.md

 # Todo List Web App

-This is a simple Todo List web app built using TypeScript, React, and Next.js.
+This is a simple Todo List web app built using TypeScript, Next.js, Prisma and SQLite.
 The app allows users to create, update, and delete tasks they want to accomplish.

 ## Getting Started